canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Retrieve the metadata containing a list of all downloaded artefacts.
 The information must be requested only after the session token has been revoked, and before the session is finished.
-Basic authentication is required to access this endpoint.

 :Parameters:
   None.

+:Authentication:
+  Basic authentication is required to access this endpoint.

 :Response:
 ::